-HRM 4750 Diversity and Inclusion for HR Professionals 3 credits
+HRM 4750 Diversity and Inclusion for HR Professionals (3 Credits)

 When it comes to the workplace, the human resource department has a great deal of responsibility in managing the overall diversity of the organization.
-In this course, students will explore the role of human resources in ensuring that all employee concerns are being met and that employee problems are solved when they arise within the contexts of fair, non-discriminatory initiatives that are aware of the need for diversity and inclusion.
+In this course, you will explore the role of human resources in ensuring that all employee concerns are being met and that employee problems are solved when they arise within the contexts of fair, non-discriminatory initiatives that are aware of the need for diversity and inclusion.

-HUM 2100 The Business of Art 3 credits (GE - HCC)
+HUM 2100 The Business of Art (GE-HCC, 3 Credits)

 Business relies on art in various capacities: as a reflection of human experience, observation, introspection, and achievement; and to establish an identity and display value to the public.
 Explore the appreciation of art, the artful mind, and its application to business.
-Students will explore the concepts of creativity; the importance of expression; visual communication; and how aesthetics, film, art, and design create value and an identity for the individual and for the corporation.
+You will explore the concepts of creativity, the importance of expression, visual communication, and how aesthetics, film, art, and design create value and an identity for the individual and for the corporation.
 You will explore the pursuit of intrinsic beauty and its relationship to automobiles, the biomedical industry, personal health, sales, and marketing.

-HUM 2180 Cross-Cultural Communication 3 credits
+HUM 2180 Cross-Cultural Communication (3 Credits)